 Prerequisites: Successful completion of the first four semesters of the MDL curriculum and program permission to enroll in this course.
+Laboratory 40 hours per week for three weeks.

 MDL 290 Coordinated Practice in Urinalysis, Serology, and Coagulation (1 cr.)

 Supervises on-the-job training in conjunction with another rotation at the discretion of the clinical site.
 Includes skill development and evaluation of techniques performing urinalysis conducting serological assays conducting hemostasis studies analyzing data and formulating reports performing and analyzing quality control measures and troubleshooting test parameters.